JorgeTerreros/BinaryConverter/README.md

-This program is to convert:
+This program is to convert:\n
-Decimals to Binary AND Hexadecimals
+Decimals to Binary AND Hexadecimals\n
-Binary to Decimals  AND Hexadecimals
+Binary to Decimals  AND Hexadecimals\n
-Hexadecimals to Binary AND Decimals
+Hexadecimals to Binary AND Decimals\n